 We are doing this because PHP version 5.6 no longer receives updates and security updates were terminated at the end of 2018.
-So we strongly recommend that users move to PHP 7.4 sooner rather than later!
+So we strongly recommend that users move to at least PHP 7.4 sooner rather than later!
 Note that even PHP 7.0 no longer receives security updates – those were discontinued after Dec 2018!
-So if you need to transition, it is best to transition to 7.4 which is currently being supported.
+So if you need to transition, it is best to transition to at least 7.4.

 Simple:Press will continue to be tested in and support offered under PHP 7.2 or later versions of the 7.x line.

 You can find out more about the PHP end-of-life and support schedule here: PHP end-of-life and support.